nesi/hpc_training/_lessons/maui-and-mahuika/02A-setting-up-two-factor.md

 You will learn:

-* how to set up your account for Maui and Mahuika
+* how to set up your account for Māui and Mahuika
 * how to set up two factor authentication

 **Note:** if you already have access to Kupe then you do not need to do anything here.